rezasec/Cybrary-labs/it-cybersecurity-foundations/ip-addressing-basics/README.md

 # IP Addressing Basics

-This Readme documents my work on the **IP Addressing Basics** lab completed on Cybrary using GNS3.
+This lab documents my work on the **IP Addressing Basics** using GNS3.

 ---